How You Can Celebrate The Royal Wedding In Chicago

 “Princess Diana stayed here in 1996.
 The royal reception dinner and gala tomorrow will also feature the meal that was served with her, so it’s a kind of interesting tie-in to experience the history that she experienced at the hotel as well,” Drake Hotel assistant marketing director Christine Smith said.

-CBS 2 will stream live coverage of the royal wedding Saturday morning on Facebook, starting around 3 a.m.
+CBSChicago.com will stream live coverage of the royal wedding Saturday morning, starting around 3 a.m.